RetroPie/RetroPie-Docs/docs/Descent.md

 ***

 Descent is currently experimental and may have some issues with sound.
-It can be installed from the experimental menu
+It can be installed from the experimental menu.

 ## Descent 1
 ![](http://upload.wikimedia.org/wikipedia/en/5/5f/Descent_cover.png)
 ### Emulator: [D1X-Rebirth](http://www.dxx-rebirth.com/)
+Go [[here|DXX-Rebirth#descent-1]] for further technical details of the DX1-Rebirth setup.

 ## Controls
 Action | Key